 The University of Sydney NSW 2006

 I write to Show Good Cause as to why I should be allowed to continue studying a Bachelor of < … >.
-I have outlined below the difficulties I have faced since beginning my university studies, and your solutions to ensure that I will successfully complete my degree.
+I have outlined below the difficulties I have faced since beginning my university studies, and the solutions I am using to ensure that I will successfully complete my degree.

-<Explain the solutions that you have started using, or will use, to ensure that you will successfully complete your degree
+- Explain the solutions that you have started using, to ensure that you will successfully complete your degree

-<explain your commitment to the course, and what you will do with the degree when you are finished
+- Explain why you have a commitment to the course, and what you will do with the degree when you are finished

 <sign your name here – you can scan in your signature and paste it as an image>